How to ship a car

 How does car shipping work?

-Shipping a car from one part of the country to another is no small feat, but it’s doable with the right planning.
-However, it’s essential to educate yourself about the different methods of transport and the overall process.
+Shipping a car from one part of the country to another is no small feat, but it’s doable with proper planning.

 The auto transport process